 Some students with disabilities use “academic accommodations” in order to equally access the academic information presented and/or produce evidence of learning or competence in their academic programs.
 It is often said that the use of accommodations “levels the playing field” for students with disabilities.

 A “Disability Services Agreement” (DSA) letter is a list of recommended academic accommodations developed by the Disability Services Director for each student who has been offered academic accommodations.
-Students must present this letter to their faculty as a means of verifying that they have worked with the Disability Services Office and are recognized by RIT as a student with a disability who requires accommodation.
+The Disability Services Office will distribute an electronic copy of each student's DSA to faculty members each term, verifying that the student has worked with the Disability Services Office and is recognized by RIT as a student with a disability who requires accommodation.

 If a student requests accommodations from a faculty but does not produce a “Disability Services Agreement”, faculty should encourage the student to contact the Disability Services Office.
 Faculty are requested to not exempt the student from going through the proper procedures by making individual arrangements with students.